D-side/digital-garden/_notes/Household.md

 * Adhesive whiteboard film _[[TODO]] (I've yet to actually apply it)_
 * Use a mindset of making it understandable to somebody else; because after long enough you **will** be somebody else
   * "The next guy to take over could be **you**.
 Two years older.
 Or two days older and you've forgotten what's going on" — ["Types are like the Weather, Type Systems are like Weathermen" by Matthias Felleisen](https://www.youtube.com/watch?v=XTl7Jn_kmio); while he was talking about software, the meaning isn't limited to it.
+* Privacy tools: we routinely deal with a surprising amount of sensitive data on paper
+  * **Paper shredder** may be a useful purchase to prevent information leakage through documents
+  * **Jet lighter** can be used to burn off sensitive parts on bigger items (stickers on packaging)

 ## Kitchen